picandocodigo/List-Category-Posts/readme.txt

 plugin's directory since this file will be overwritten every time you update the plugin.

+The current page in pagination has its own CSS class:

+`
+<li class='lcp_currentpage'>current_page</li>
+`

+So you can style the current page number differently if you want to.

 ==OTHER PARAMETERS==

 * **conditional_title** - Display a custom title before the posts list.